cpske/ISP/schedule.md

 * Project Demos

 Assignment
-* Read Stellman and Greene chapter on Reviews
+* Read "Reviews" chapter from textbook by Stellman and Greene.
 * Readings on Code Review Best Practices (read the links, not just my summary)
   - https://cpske.github.io/ISP/code-review/code-review-best-practices
 * Create a Review Script and Checklist.
 Create in project wiki and add link from your project README.md